alpyre/Sevgi_Engine/README.md

 ### Features
 * **Performance**
-  <br>All display algorithms aim to perform at a locked 50fps on a single buffered native Amiga chipset display.
+  <br>All display algorithms aim to perform at a locked 50fps on a single buffered[^2] native Amiga chipset display.
 It implements an optimized version of the algorithm Scroller_XYUnlimited2_64 from [ScrollingTricks](https://aminet.net/package/dev/src/ScrollingTrick).
 Benefits highly from Fast Ram where available.</br>
 * **System friendly**
   <br>Aims to work on all ROM versions (2.0+) providing a clean quit back to OS without the need for WHDLoad.</br>
 * **AGA Support**